 - (a) Ground-mounted solar energy collectors.
 Ground-mounted solar energy collectors shall be installed and maintained in accordance with the following requirements: - (1) Location.
-Ground-mounted solar energy collectors are permitted in all zoning districts.
-In residential districts, solar energy collectors and their mounting framework shall not be located, installed, and maintained within the front setback and shall not to be visible from the public right-of-way adjacent to the front, side, or rear property line.
-In nonresidential districts, solar energy collectors may be visible from the public right-of-way with approval of a Site Development Permit. - (2) Height.
-In residential districts, the height of a ground-mounted solar energy collector system shall not exceed twelve (12) feet unless within three (3) feet of the property line, where the maximum height shall be eight (8) feet.
-The maximum height shall be twenty-five (25) feet when located on a non-residential property not abutting a residential zone.
-The maximum height of a ground-mounted solar energy collector system shall be fifteen (15) feet when located on a non-residential property abutting a residential zone. - (3) Setbacks.
+Ground-mounted solar energy collectors are permitted in all zoning districts provided the solar energy collectors and their mounting framework are located, installed, and maintained so as not to be visible from the public right-

+- of-way adjacent to the front property line, except in nonresidential districts, where solar collectors may be visible from the public right-of-way with approval of a Site Development Permit - (2) Height.
+The maximum height of a ground-mounted solar energy collector system is twenty-five (25) feet when located on a property not abutting a residential zone.
+The maximum height of a ground-mounted solar energy collector system in fifteen (15) feet when located on a property abutting a residential zone. - (3) Setbacks.
 Installations less than six (6) feet in height may project up to two (2) feet into a required setback.
 Installations six (6) feet or more in height shall be setback a minimum of eight (8) feet from all property lines. - (b) Roof-mounted solar energy collectors.
 In addition to the other requirements set forth in this section, roof-mount solar energy collectors shall be installed and maintained in accordance with the following requirements: - (1) Height.
-Photovoltaic solar energy systems on the roof may extend up to five (5) feet above the height limit in the district in which it is located or the roof surface on which they are installed.

-(2) Solar water or swimming pool heating systems may extend up to seven (7) feet above the height limit in the district in which it is located or the roof surface on which they are installed.
+Photovoltaic solar energy systems may extend up to five (5) feet above the height limit in the district in which it is located or the roof surface on which they are installed. - (2) Solar water or swimming pool heating systems may extend up to seven (7) feet above the height limit in the district in which it is located or the roof surface on which they are installed.